SWaTEval/documentation/README.md

 To view the documentation you need to run an http-server in the ```/build/html``` directory.

-A fast way to do this is by using Node.
-Assuming that you have it installed on your system, install the [http-server](https://github.com/http-party/http-server) package from npm:
+A fast way to do this is by using [Node Js](https://nodejs.org/en/) (assuming that you have it installed on your system).

+Install the [http-server](https://github.com/http-party/http-server) package from npm:

 ```
 npm install --global http-server